Cobra pose: Variations

-Advanced practitioners may fold the legs into Padmasana (lotus).

-The pose can be modified, for instance, in pregnancy, by placing a blanket under the pelvis.
+The pose can be modified, such as in pregnancy, by placing a blanket under the pelvis.

-Urdhva Mukha Shvanasana, Upward Dog, is entered with an inhalation from a prone position (or from Chaturanga Dandasana or Ashtanga Namaskara in a Surya Namaskar cycle), taking the feet a little apart.
+Upward Dog pose, abbreviated "Updog", is entered with an inhalation from a prone position (or from Chaturanga Dandasana or Ashtanga Namaskara in a Surya Namaskar cycle), taking the feet a little apart.
 The legs are stretched out straight, the toes out (not tucked under), and the weight of the body is supported on the hands with outstretched arms so the hips are off the ground.
 The gaze is directed straight upwards, so the neck and back are arched.

+Bhujangasana (Cobra Pose) may help alleviate menstrual cramps by gently stretching the abdomen and lower back, promoting relaxation of surrounding muscles and improving pelvic circulation.

+Eagle Pose (Garudasana) is a standing balancing yoga posture that involves wrapping one leg around the other and crossing the arms.
+It requires concentration, coordination, and strength, and helps stretch the shoulders, upper back, and hips, promoting physical and mental balance.